 - An additional flat €3 fee applies on all transfers.

-- With the UK-based website, a minimum transfer of £1,000 applies.
-All transfers are free.
+- With the Hong Kong-based website, a minimum transfer limit of of HK $10,000 applies.

 Ease of Use

 Whether you register with WorldFirst or CurrencyFair, submitting an online application takes no more than a few minutes.
 With both companies, you must wait for verification of information you provide before activation of your account.
 If website access in a foreign language will make things easier for you, choose accordingly.

 Regular Overseas Payments

 Both CurrencyFair and WorldFirst offer you the ability to make regular overseas transfers.
 With WorldFirst, you can set the transfers to adjust to prevailing exchange rates, or you can fix rates in advance.

 - Watch video on How CurrencyFair Works.

 - When CurrencyFair and TransferWise go head to head.. who wins?